 An on-line edition of Pennant’s correspondence, being compiled currently by the AHRC-funded project Curious Travellers: Thomas Pennant and the Welsh and Scottish Tour 1760–1820, will offer a selection of fully edited letters.
 The EMLO database will contain short abstracts of these letters, together with records for many hundreds more in the correspondence, allowing researchers to follow Pennant across his many wide-ranging interests.

 Metadata for letters displayed in the catalogue at present are taken from the EMLO’s Bodleian card catalogue (and were published initially in EMLO in 2012 by the Cultures of Knowledge project and the Bodleian Libraries), from Pennant’s correspondence with Horace Walpole located at the Lewis Walpole Library (Yale University Library), and his correspondence with Carl Linneaus, and with James Edward Smith, both in the care of the Linnean Society, London.
 Metadata for these batches of correspondence were collated by EMLO Editorial Assistant Charlotte Marique (Horace Walpole letters) and Digital Fellow Laura Lawrence (Carl Linneaus letters).

-Metadata for the letters to be supplied by the Curious Travellers project will be supplied to EMLO by Dr Luca Guariento and are to be taken from the transcriptions created by Dr Alex Deans and Dr Ffion Mair Jones, and other members of the Curious Travellers project team, which is run jointly by the University of Wales Centre for Advanced and Celtic Studies and Glasgow University.
+Metadata for the letters to collated by the Curious Travellers project will be supplied to EMLO by Dr Luca Guariento and are to be taken from the transcriptions created by Dr Alex Deans and Dr Ffion Mair Jones, and other members of the Curious Travellers project team, which is run jointly by the University of Wales Centre for Advanced and Celtic Studies and Glasgow University.

 Pennant’s correspondence reveals the intriguing stories behind the planning, writing, and publication of his tours in Scotland and Wales.
 As well as drawing on his own experiences as a traveller, Pennant constructed his tours from information fed to him by a vast network of friends, experts, and local sources; he prepared his works for the press and revised those he had previously published by gathering rich stores of textual and visual material.
 However, the scattered distribution of Pennant’s letters among various archives and libraries has meant that the insights they offer into the creation of his tours — as well as the scientific, antiquarian, artistic, and literary cultures of the eighteenth century — have remained largely inaccessible.